florenthobein/daywriting-v2/API.md

 ```
 Define the public state of a writing.
 If no writings already exist for the date, will return a `400 Bad Request` error.
 This modification will be applied to all languages.
-If `day` is not specified, will be today.

 ## Users